 Hofstra University, originally established in 1935 as an extension of New York University, is a private, non-profit university located on Long Island.
 The university comprises 10 schools, in which more than 10,000 students are enrolled.
 About 140 undergraduate and 150 graduate programs are available at Hofstra.
 Hofstra is currently the only private college on Long Island to receive the Phi Beta Kappa distinction, and also boasts the highest number of students who earn graduate and professional degrees after graduating from the university.

 Through Hofstra’s Frank G. Zarb School of Business, students can earn a Bachelor of Business Administration with a major in Marketing.
 Dual degree programs are also available, allowing students to earn a bachelor’s and a master’s degree at an accelerated pace.
-Regardless of the degree program, Hofstra’s Department of Marketing & International Business provides exposure to award-winning faculty, internships with well-known companies in a variety of industries, and study abroad options.
+Regardless of the degree program, Hofstra’s Department of Marketing & International Business provides exposure to:

 There is also an abundance of student organizations on campus, including the Hosfstra American Marketing Association, which organizes networking dinners with successful business professionals.
 Hofstra’s BBA requires the completion of at least 128 credit hours, including courses in liberal arts, general business credits, and courses in the chosen area of specialization.